The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Background

+In this paper, we explore shared LLM deployments serving multiple users or applications within computing systems.
+This setup is common in commercial public services (e.g., ChatGPT) and local LLMs tailored to specific tasks.
+In these scenarios, LLMs optimize latency and throughput via memory usage optimization, efficient batching, and GPU scheduling.
+These factors can introduce interference among concurrent requests, potentially leading to observable timing side channels.

 \textbf{LLM serving modes.} The LLM service offers two operation modes.
 In non-streaming mode, the response is fully generated and then delivered once the request has been processed.
-However, for long completions, this approach can result in an extended waiting period, possibly lasting several seconds.
+However, this approach can result in an extended waiting period for long completions.
 To achieve faster responses, the streaming mode is available.
 In this mode, the LLM emits tokens sequentially, allowing users to view the beginning of the completion while the remaining tokens are still being generated.
 Streaming is the preferred method for interacting with LLMs, especially in chatbot scenarios where real-time conversation is essential.
-Popular LLM applications (e.g., Bing Copilot~\cite{bingchat}, ChatGPT~\cite{chatgpt}) use a system prompt containing task definitions, examples, and safety rules to guide their behavior.
+Popular LLM applications (e.g., ChatGPT) use a system prompt containing task definitions, examples, and safety rules to guide their behavior.
 This prompt is typically static and shared among all users.

-\para{Metrics} Latency measures how long it takes for an LLM to respond to a user's query, shaping users' perceptions of speed and efficiency in generative AI applications.
-Low latency is particularly important for real-time interactions, such as chatbots and AI copilots.
+\para{Metrics} Latency measures how long it takes for an LLM to respond to a user's query.
+Low latency is particularly important for real-time interactions, such as chatbots.
 Time to First Token (TTFT) is the interval from the moment a user submits a prompt until receiving the first token of the response.
 It reflects the initial processing delay and serves as a crucial indicator of user-perceived responsiveness.
-Throughput, on the other hand, represents how many requests or tokens an LLM can process within a given time window.
-Since requests per second is affected by the model's total generation time---which depends on output length---tokens per second is often used as the key metric for measuring throughput.
 This paper examines the risks arising from optimizing an LLM's serving latency and employs TTFT as the primary metric for side-channel observations.